khamitskiy-vlad/rwiki_links/README.md

 ## Contributing

-If you'd like to contribute to RWikiLinks, feel free to open an issue or submit a pull request.
+If you'd like to contribute to `RWikiLinks`, feel free to open an issue or submit a pull request.
 Contributions are welcome, especially for adding support for new websites or improving existing functionality.

 ---